Image of blue Buffalo Rehab Logo

 Some patients experience room spinning, while others describe vertigo as “just feeling off,” lightheadedness, or a lack of balance.

-It is estimated that approximately 40% of the United States will experience some form of dizziness or imbalance throughout a lifetime.
+It is estimated that approximately 15 – 20% of the United States experience some form of dizziness or imbalance each year.
+In their lifetime, 40% of Americans will experience vertigo.

 Causes of Vertigo